btmartin721/ClineHelpR/README.md

 ## Chromosome Plots

-**Important:** If you want to make the ideogram plots, you will need to run the previous steps for just SNPs aligned to your study organism's transcriptome AND for all genome-wide loci.
+**Important:** If you want to make the ideogram plots, you will need to run the previous steps twice: For just SNPs aligned to your study organism's transcriptome **and** for all genome-wide loci.
 The transcriptome loci names should have the GenBank Transcript IDs (like found in a GFF file), and the genome-wide loci should have scaffold IDs as the loci names.

 For this part, you need a closely related reference genome that is assembled at the chromosome level.
 Second, your model organisms needs to have at least a scaffold-level genome and a transcriptome.
 You will also need a GFF file for the annotations.

 If you don't have all of those, you won't be able to do the chromosome plot.

-If you do, you need to run some a priori analyses first.

 ### Align scaffold-level Assembly to a Reference Genome.

+You need to run some a priori analyses first.

 You need to use minimap2 for this part. https://github.com/lh3/minimap2